Juicy, Louisville, Kentucky mom shot dead walking child to bus stop

-A Kentucky woman was shot and killed while walking a young child to a bus stop in Louisville on Wednesday morning.
+A Kentucky woman, Redaja Williams, 23, a mother of two was shot and killed while walking a young child to a bus stop in Louisville on Wednesday morning.
 A 15-year-old suspect was later taken into custody at Shawnee High School only to later be released after authorities questioning the youth.

 Louisville Metro Police Department Chief Paul Humphrey said the incident occurred around 8 a.m. at 10th Street and Chestnut Street, near the YMCA and several Jefferson County Public Schools (JCPS) bus stops.
 The woman was transported to University Hospital, where she was pronounced dead.